-4. Save the .odbc.ini configuration file.
+4. Save the odbc.ini configuration file.

-For information about the configuration options available for controlling the behavior of DSNs that are using the Cloudera ODBC Driver for Impala, see "Appendix B: Driver Configuration Options for Linux, Mac OS X, and AIX" on page 31.
+For information about the configuration options available for controlling the behavior of DSNs that are using the Cloudera ODBC Driver for Impala, see Appendix D "Driver Configuration Options" on page 42.

 Configuring the odbcinst.ini File